beiller/Gen3Rig/README.md

 # Instructions for Genesis 3

 * Import the dae file exported from daz
+    * The armature may not be scaled properly.
+Use edit mode to fix it's position (morphs that shrink seem to cause this)
+    * The "bone roll" on the legs is wrong for some reason sometimes.
+To fix, enter edit mode, select all leg bones and set roll to 0 degrees.
 * Select the armature and click "Convert Genesis 3 rig" in properties panel (at bottom but top of physpose tools)
-* After that the armature will change to a fancier one
+    * An armature is created with shapes, and constraints, but all layers are hidden.
+Unhide all layers to see the full rig.
-* Make sure under template click "Genesis 3"
+* Make sure under template, select "Genesis 3 Female"
-* Select only mesh, then click "Generate Physpose Rig".
+* Select only the mesh, then click "Generate Physpose Rig".
   * boxes are created which are really convex mesh (click display as shapes button to view the meshes)
   * pin will pin one of the convex meshes
+* Make sure to create a "ground plane" rigid body object or your character will just "fall"
+* Press alt+a (play) to start the simulation

+# Hints

+* up the frame counter to 300000 (maximum) and also set Rigid Body Cache to 300000 end frame.
+* up steps per second to 100, and solver iterations to 1000 for best results (slow)

 # Notes about use on makehuman